-- identifying the beginning of a script. - identifying the procedures and commands in a script.
+• identifying the beginning of a script.

+• identifying the procedures and commands in a script.
 Data declarations, procedure names, and the .LONGVAR, .SHORTVAR, and .PREC commands must begin in the leftmost column.
 All other Script-IV commands must begin at least one tab stop from the left margin.
 Command elements must be separated by at least one space.

 Scripts are divided into the Data Environment Section, which is optional, and the Procedures Section, which is required for most scripts.
-Only the Type 5 (copy) script, discussed in Subsection 2.3.6, does not require a Procedures Section.
+Only the Type 5 (copy) script, does not require a Procedures Section.
 The Data Environment Section and the Procedures Section are described below.